hackclub/OnBoard/projects/plup-FidgetAdhdGameConsole/README.md

 113 usd but i will add 13 usd from my own money its just that the shipping cost is a lot on jlcpcb + i need assembly for 3 board and the 7 usd option is not availble for my components so its 20 usd so it adds up
 <!-- Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional*** -->
-i didnt understand the easyeda software but after some  tutorials i got it.,
+i didnt understand the easyeda software but after some  tutorials i got it., Help from: chatgpt flux ai version and a past project knowledge (hope i didnt make any mistakes :) )